 Whales can be difficult to study due to the fact that many species live deep in the ocean, hundreds of feet below the surface.
 Sperm whales spend much of their time diving deep in search of food.
-They can reach depths of 3,000 or more feet, that is a little more than a half-mile.
+They can reach depths of 3,000 or more feet, which is a little more than a half-mile.
 So how do we know how long whales live?
 Is it possible that there are whales well below the surface that are more than a hundred years old?
 One thing we do know is that whales are mammals and therefore breathe air to live.
 So even if there are whales that are deep divers, they have to come to the surface at some point so their blowholes can access air to refill their lungs.
 Because they continuously have to return to the surface researchers are able to use satellite imagery to study and track whales.
 So how long have scientists found whales to live?

 How long do whales live?